 A child is likely to have special educational needs if they need resources which are ‘additional to or different from’ those generally available for other children of the same age.
 This goes beyond the normal approaches and learning arrangements provided by the teacher as part of high quality, personalised teaching.

 The 2014 Code of Practice identifies four areas of special educational needs.
-These are:

 - Communication difficulties and finding it difficult to get on with others

 - Thinking and learning difficulties (e.g. Difficulties with English and Maths skills)

 - Difficulties related to social, mental and emotional health (e.g. anxiety)